MrWolfZ/simplux/recipes/react/testing-components-using-state/README.md

 })
 ```

-However, usually it is better to test your component in isolation without interacting with with the real module.
+However, usually it is better to test your component in isolation without interacting with the real module.
 This is where the react-testing extension comes into play.
 If you are using the module's selector hook (from the react extension) it allows you to mock the state that the hook will use.
 Instead of using the real module's state the hook will call the selector with the provided mock state.

 ```tsx
 import { mockSelectorHookState } from '@simplux/react-testing'